jagrosh/MusicBot/docs/config.md

 maxtime = 0

+// This sets the maximum number of pages of songs that can be loaded from a YouTube
+// playlist.
+Each page can contain up to 100 tracks.
+Playing a playlist with more
+// pages than the maximum will stop loading after the provided number of pages.
+// For example, if the max was set to 15 and a playlist contained 1850 tracks,
+// only the first 1500 tracks (15 pages) would be loaded.
+By default, this is
+// set to 10 pages (1000 tracks).

+maxytplaylistpages = 10

+// This sets the ratio of users that must vote to skip the currently playing song.
+// Guild owners can define their own skip ratios, but this will be used if a guild
+// has not defined their own skip ratio.

+skipratio = 0.55

 // This sets the amount of seconds the bot will stay alone on a voice channel until it
 // automatically leaves the voice channel and clears the queue.
 If not set or set
 // to any number less than or equal to zero, the bot won't leave when alone.

 alonetimeuntilstop = 0

 // This sets an alternative folder to be used as the Playlists folder
 // This can be a relative or absolute path